-The types of IDPS can be classified according to what they are designed to protect.
+The types of IDPS are classifiable according to their protection priorities.
 They generally fall under two types: host-based and network-based.

-Network-based IDPS, also sometimes called network intrusion detection systems (NIDS), are deployed in a place where it can monitor traffic for an entire network segment or subnet.
-Their functionality somewhat resembles firewalls, which are only able to prevent intrusions coming from outside the network and enforce access control lists (ACLs) between networks.
+Network-based IDPS, also sometimes called network intrusion detection systems (NIDS), are deployed in a place where they can monitor traffic for an entire network segment or subnet.
+Their functionality somewhat resembles firewalls, which can only prevent intrusions coming from outside the network and enforce access control lists (ACLs) between networks.

-NIDS are designed to detect and alert on potential malicious internal traffic moving laterally throughout a network; this makes it a great tool for a zero trust security framework.
-The traffic is analyzed for signs of malicious behavior based on the profiles of common types of attacks.
+NIDS was built to detect and alert potential malicious internal traffic moving laterally throughout a network; this makes it an excellent tool for a zero trust security framework.
+The traffic gets analyzed for signs of malicious behavior based on the profiles of common types of attacks.

 These systems identify potential threats based on built-in rules and profiles.
 The most common are signature-based and anomaly-based detection methodologies.

 Signature-based intrusion detection looks for instances of known attacks.
-When malicious content is identified, it is analyzed for unique features to create a fingerprint, or signature, for that specific attack.
+When malicious content is identified, it is analyzed for unique features to create a fingerprint or signature for that attack.
 This signature could be in the form of a known identity or pattern of behavior.
 Signature-based systems then compare this fingerprint to a database of pre-existing signatures to identify the specific type of attack.
-The downside to these systems is that they must be updated regularly to be able to recognize new and evolving types of attacks.
+The downside to these systems is that they must be updated regularly to recognize new and evolving types of attacks.

-Anomaly-based intrusion detection builds an initial model of “normal” behavior for a specific system rather than creating fingerprints.
-The system will then compare all real-time behavior against the previously created normal model to identify behavioral anomalies.
-These instances of abnormal behavior are used to identify potential attacks and trigger alerts.
+Anomaly-based intrusion detection builds an initial “normal” behavior model for a specific system rather than creating fingerprints.
+The system will then compare all real-time behavior against the previously created standard model to identify behavioral anomalies.
+These instances of abnormal behavior get used in determining potential attacks and trigger alerts.

 There are issues with both of these systems individually.
-Signature-based detection has low false positives but can only detect known attacks.
-This makes them vulnerable to new, evolving attack methods.
+Signature-based detection has low false positives but can only detect known attacks making them vulnerable to new, evolving attack methods.

 You may experience some challenges when it comes to IDPS software tools.
 Here are a few to keep top-of-mind:

-- False positives: You will almost surely run into the problem of false-positive alerts, which can waste time and resources.
-Be vigilant when you’re notified of potentially malicious behavior, but also be aware that it’s not a guarantee of an attack.
+- False Positives: You will almost undoubtedly run into the problem of false-positive alerts, which can waste time and resources.
+Be vigilant when notified of potentially malicious behavior, but also be aware that it’s not a guarantee of an attack.

-- Staffing: Cybersecurity is so essential to modern organizations that there is currently a shortage of available security professionals.
-Before implementing an IDPS system, ensure you’ve put together a team that has the capabilities to effectively manage it.
+- Staffing: Cybersecurity is so essential to modern organizations that there is a shortage of available security professionals.
+Before implementing an IDPS system, ensure you’ve put together a team that has the capabilities to manage it effectively.

-- Genuine risks: Beyond just managing an IDPS, there will be cases where administrator intervention is required.
+- Genuine Risks: Beyond just managing an IDPS, there will be cases where administrator intervention is required.
 An IDPS can block many attacks but not all.
-Make sure teams keep their knowledge-up-to-date on new types of attacks so they’re not blindsided when one is identified.
+Ensure teams keep their knowledge up-to-date on new types of attacks, so they’re not blindsided when one is identified.